-The State Library has complied a list of current prices to be used as a guideline should your library wish to purchase any of the components from either kit.
+The State Library has complied a list of current prices to be used as a guideline should your library wish to purchase any of the components from this kit.
 Note, this is just a guideline.
 Retailers will vary.

 How do I incorporate these into library programming?

 Below are some websites that ISL staff have found valuable.

 - Public Libraries Online – provides programming ideas

 - California’s Virtual Reality Experience – installed VR systems in over half of the public library jurisdictions in underserved communities